Teaching with confidence

-Do you ever feel like a fraud…. like you don’t know enough about movement and functional anatomy?
+Do you ever feel like you don’t know enough about movement and functional anatomy?

 Do you worry about a lack of inspiration when you teach?